Code-Institute-Submissions/Warhammer40kTicTacToe/README.md

 *   The website was tested on the latest versions of Google Chrome, Microsoft Edge, Safari and Opera browsers.
 *   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone6, iPhoneX, and iPad Air.
 *   Testing was done to ensure that all functions work correctly and repeatedly.
-*   The website was posted in the [#Peer Code Review Channel](https://code-institute-room.slack.com/archives/CGWQJQKC5/p1601478689064200) in [Slack](https://slack.com/) and shared for community feedback on [Career Karma](https://careerkarma.com/discussions/projects/warhammer-40k-tic-tac-toe-604/), receiving overall positive UX reactions and useful feedback.
+*   The app was posted on the [#Peer Code Review Channel](https://code-institute-room.slack.com/archives/CGWQJQKC5/p1601478689064200) in [Slack](https://slack.com/) and shared for community feedback on [Career Karma](https://careerkarma.com/discussions/projects/warhammer-40k-tic-tac-toe-604/), receiving overall positive UX reactions and useful feedback.
-*   Friends and family members were "volunteered" to play test the game, providing invaluable feedback.
+*   Friends and family members were "volunteered" to play test the game providing invaluable feedback.

 #### Squashed Bugs

-*   Fixed an issue where player icon would be endlessly replicated on each click.
+*   Fixed an issue where the user icon would be endlessly replicated on each click.
 *   Fixed an issue where the cpu wouldn't take its turn.
 *   Fixed a console error originating from the img element inside the faction select buttons being clickable.
 *   Fixed an issue with the restart button becoming unresponsive after the first use.
 *   Fixed an issue with the player turn being duplicated resulting in an invalid move flag.
-*   Fixed an issue withe the score not being updated past 1.
+*   Fixed an issue with the score not being updated past 1.

 #### Known Bugs